 PR helps ease a political crisis

-If you’re a Netflix addict, there’s a possibility that you were watching a series a few years ago, called “Designated Survivor”.
+If you’re a Netflix addict, there’s a possibility that you were watching a series a few years ago called “Designated Survivor”.
 You may remember the president’s speechwriter – Seth Wright.
-He demonstrates often perfect examples of how to handle crises.
+He often demonstrates perfect examples of how to handle crises.

 Below we’ve linked a scene showing what PR managers deal with daily.
 As a result, they are constantly under pressure, trying to protect their clients from the bullets of the media and other parties.
-This clip also shows how even an innocent choice of words can act as fuel to the fire.
+This clip also shows how even an innocent choice of words can fuel the fire.

 Areas of Political Public Relations